TouK/nussknacker/docs/installation_configuration_guide/DeploymentManagerConfiguration.md

   (e.g. for fixedReplicasCount = 3, parallelism = 5, there will be 2 tasks per replica, total workers = 6)

+### Nussknacker instance name
+Value of `nussknackerInstanceName` will be passed to scenario runtime pods as a `nussknacker.io/nussknackerInstanceName` Kubernetes label.
+In a standard scenario, its value is taken from Nussknacker's pod `app.kubernetes.io/instance` label which, when installed using helm should be set to [helm release name](https://helm.sh/docs/chart_best_practices/labels/#standard-labels).

+It can be used to identify scenario deployments and its resources bound to a specific Nussknacker helm release.

 ## Streaming-Flink

 `flinkStreaming` Deployment Manager has the following configuration options: